ElinaBoman/rps2/README.md

 # RPSLS

 RPSLS is short for rock, paper, scissor, lizard or Spock.
 This game is a version of the world wide famous game: rock, paper or scissors.
 The rules are simple, rock beats scissors, scissors cuts paper and paper covers rock (There is more information about the rules inside the game).
-In this game in the other hand, there are two more options to choose from, theese are lizard and Spock.
+In this game on the other hand, there are two more options to choose from, theese are lizard and Spock.
 This makes the game a bit more advanced and a lot more fun.
 This game is for everyone who would like to kill some time and have a relaxing moment.
 Because this game is played against the computer the user can play as many times as he/she likes.

 To use the website, simply navigate to the following URL:
 <!--change this link--->